 Vivenna waited up for Vasher.
 And he did not return.

-She paced in the small, one-room hideout that Vasher had found for them--the sixth in a series of quick moves, never more than a few days in each location.
+She paced in the small, one-room hideout--the sixth in a series of quick moves, never more than a few days in each location.
 It was unadorned, as usual.
 It held only their bedrolls, Vasher’s pack, and a single flickering candle.

 Vasher would have chastised her for wasting the candle.
 For a man who held a fortune in Breaths, he was surprisingly frugal.